 - Submit your rent request — the owner must approve your request

-- If your request is accepted, select a car delivery or pickup option
+- If your request is accepted, select a pickup option

 - Meet the owner and get the keys